jbird11801/Challenge_1/reference/02-Challenge/README.md

   * Application's links all function correctly. x

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure. x

   * Application's CSS file is properly commented. x